Mention renting a car in Greece to anyone and they frown and look at you with a deep sense of concern. Why would you do

 Americans and other non-EU citizens that want to hire a car in Greece will need an international driver’s permit.
 In the US, this can be purchased at your local AAA office or online.

 The permit costs just $15 but the specific requirements and application process varies from country to country.
 This website provides a breakdown of the process to follow for each nationality, depending upon where your driving license was issued.

 When to Organise Your Car Rental

-It is advisable that you organise your Greece car rental well in advance of your intended arrival in the country, especially if you are travelling during the peak summer season.
+It is advisable that you organise your Greece car rental well in advance of your intended arrival in the country.
+This is particularly true if you are travelling during the peak Greek summer season.

 If you wait until you arrive in Greece, you will be faced with both limited availability and higher prices.
 It is also important to note that the majority of cars in Greece are manual.

-If you are only comfortable in renting an automatic car, you should be extra vigilant in making sure that you organise your rental in advance.
+If you are only comfortable renting an automatic car, you should be extra vigilant in making sure that you organise your rental in advance.
 Learning to drive a manual car for the first time in Greece is both dangerous and nightmarish!

 How to Find a Cheap Greek Rental Car

 Obviously price can be a big factor when it comes to securing a car rental.
 You want to ensure that you obtain the best deal possible.
 Fortunately, rental cars in Athens and wider Greece can be organised for good value.

 Notable car brands such as Hertz, Sixt, and Europcar operate in Greece.
 It is worth obtaining quotes from a few providers, and using comparison sites before making your selection.

 The majority of these providers have branches at Athens international airport and other major entry points in Greece.
 For instance, Thessaloniki’s Makedonia airport, Corfu’s Ioannis Kapodistrias airport, etc.